pagkly/Zed/Investopedia3/Tax Treaty.md

 ## How a Tax Treaty Works

 When an individual or business invests in a foreign country, the issue of which country should tax the investor’s earnings may arise.
-Both countries–the source country and the residence country–may enter into a tax treaty to agree on which country should tax the [investment income](https://www.investopedia.com/terms/i/investmentincome.asp) to prevent the same income from getting taxed twice.
+Both countries–the source country and the residence country–may enter into a tax treaty to agree on which country should tax the [[investment income]](https://www.investopedia.com/terms/i/investmentincome.asp) to prevent the same income from getting taxed twice.

 The source country is the country that hosts the inward investment.
 The source country is also sometimes referred to as the capital-importing country.
 The residence country is the investor's country of residence.
 The residence country is also sometimes referred to as the capital-exporting country.

-To avoid [double taxation](https://www.investopedia.com/terms/d/double_taxation.asp), tax treaties may follow one of two models: The Organization for Economic Co-operation and Development (OECD) Model and the [United Nations](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN) Model Convention.3 4
+To avoid [[double taxation]](https://www.investopedia.com/terms/d/double_taxation.asp), tax treaties may follow one of two models: The Organization for Economic Co-operation and Development (OECD) Model and the [[United Nations]](https://www.investopedia.com/terms/u/united-nations-un.asp) (UN) Model Convention.3 4

 ## OECD Tax Treaty Model vs. UN Tax Treaty Model

-The [Organization for Economic Co-operation and Development](https://www.investopedia.com/terms/o/oecd.asp) (OECD) is a group of 37 countries with a drive to promote world trade and economic progress.5 6
+The [[Organization for Economic Co-operation and Development]](https://www.investopedia.com/terms/o/oecd.asp) (OECD) is a group of 37 countries with a drive to promote world trade and economic progress.5 6

 The OECD Tax Convention on Income and on Capital is more favorable to capital-exporting countries than capital-importing countries.
 It requires the source country to give up some or all of its tax on certain categories of income earned by residents of the other treaty country.7